SAP-samples/abap-cheat-sheets/32_Performance_Notes.md

 <p align="right"><a href="#top">⬆️ back to top</a></p>

-### Minimizing Content Transfer
+### Reducing Content Transfer

-Contexts of minimizing content transfer are, for example, the following:
+Contexts of reducing content transfer are, for example, the following:

 - Using the `TRANSPORTING` addition
 	- Statements like `MODIFY`, `READ`, or `LOOP` support the `TRANSPORTING` addition, which lets you specify the exact fields to process, rather than processing all fields.